wjholden/Advent-of-Code-2015/README.md

 in the `src\bin` directory.
 This is the structure I'm using for Advent of Code.
 * Calls to `dbg!` and `assert!` transfer ownership of the arguments.
 This means you need to pass references (`&`) instead of values.
+* Tests in Rust are excellent!
+Use `cargo test` for all your testing needs.
+See day 4.
+* I would be interested to go back to day 4 to do this in parallel.
+This would have been easy in Go.

 ## Documentation